48 Radcliffe Road, Wellesley, Massachusetts in May 1970. Whatever the season, the house was a beacon of light to those of us who lived in it.

 Mummie ended up staying at the old homestead for another eight years after Dad died.
 When Wendy – who came from the other end of Wellesley at Chesterton Road – and I moved to Greenwich, Connecticut in the fall of 1989 to work at The Greenwich Country Day School, we made periodic trips home on weekends.
 When our first child, Sam, was born in April 1991, we took him to see my mother on several occasions.
 One time, he visited his Gaga in his Halloween costume, and I showed him how I used to sit at the top of the stairs and then bump my way down to the bottom!
 Not to be outdone, little Sammy then proceeded to up and down the stairs for what seemed like an hour.
 Like father – like son.

 When Mum informed us that she was selling the house – “nine rooms and one person is way too much!” – we treasured each visit home.
-Over Christmas break, 1992, just two months before my mother moved, Sam and I showed over several mornings over our Christmas break because he loved to peck away at the piano, which had been a staple in our living room since ’55.
-During one visit, it began to snow, and I shoveled the walkway and grinned when I remembered the countless hours I had pushed snow away from driveway for my parents who didn’t believe in the concept of snowblowers until the mid-1980’s.
+Over Christmas break, 1992, just two months before my mother moved, Sam and I showed up over several mornings over our Christmas break because he loved to peck away at the piano, which had been a staple in our living room since ’55.
+During one visit, it began to snow, and I shoveled the walkway and grinned when I remembered the countless hours I had pushed the snow away from the driveway for my parents who didn’t believe in the concept of snowblowers until the mid-1980s.